 The following projects are being run through my current position as a NERC Knowledge Exchange Fellow at the University of Oxford (a 3 year fellowship funded by the Natural Environment Research Council; 2016-2019).

 Conservation science advice to mainstream biodiversity in the private sector (2016 – current)

 Summary: I work with representatives from governments, businesses, and NGOs to raise awareness of conservation science solutions to address business challenges with measuring, evaluating and reporting on corporate biodiversity performance.
 I provide targeted advice to multinational businesses such as BP, Kering and Sainsbury’s, and has been invited to contribute to a variety of business and biodiversity meetings, workshops, and conferences in the UK and internationally.
 I am also a member of the advisory board for the WCMC project developing biodiversity indicators for the extractives sector, and the Natural Capital Coalition Biodiversity Project Steering Group.
 Through these positions, I will provide expert conservation science advice to these internationally important projects.
 For more details on my Knowledge Exchange activities see the KE@ICCS current activities webpage.

-Building biodiversity into corporate non-financial accounting and reporting (2018 – current)
+Accounting for biodiversity: how to build biodiversity into corporate natural capital accounting and reporting (2018 – current) (2018 – current)

 Workshop supported by the Institute of Chartered Accountants England and Wales Charitable Trusts, and the Natural Capital Coalition

 Role: Academic co-lead, with Professor Richard Barker from the Saïd Business School